 Epicinium is being developed by A Bunch of Hacks, an indie gamedev co-op comprised of Daan Mulder and Sander in 't Veld.
 The game is currently in open beta and is available for Windows, MacOS and Linux.

 Want to keep up to date with the latest developments and events?
 Or want to help support Epicinium's development?
 You can sign up to our public mailing list.

 The two of us, Sander and Daan, have been actively developing this game since mid-2017 in our own time without any source of income.
 It is a labor of love, and we're very happy to continue working on it, but unfortunately, living costs money.
 That's why we will soon launch a crowdfunding campaign to fund our survival until we can release this beast.
 Since we are independent game developers, we will need to rely on word-of-mouth to succeed.
 You can help us finish Epicinium by signing up and spreading the word!

-Every Saturday from 20:00 to 0:00 GMT, we hold an online playtest session.
+Every Saturday from 19:00 UTC and lasting a couple hours, we hold an online playtest session.
 Download the Epicinium beta and join in for some fun and games!
 We also livestream these events on Sander's Twitch channel.
 If you want to have a chat with the developers or find an opponent to play against, join the Discord server!